- 0 item(s)

 - £0.00 View

-From 2012 to 2015, we reviewed more than 30,000 objects in our Anthropology Collections, reassessing the potential of our African, South Asian, North American, Oceania and European collections, working with academics and local communities to identify their importance and contemporary relevance.
+From 2012 to 2015 we reviewed our Anthropology collections, working with academics and communities to reassessing their potential.

 The Music Gallery gained a wonderful new permanent display, bringing together domestic keyboard instruments from the past 500 years